virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Next we are going to cover installing a theme both locally and on Github Pages.
 This is so you can test your site locally and also have it work on Github Pages.
 I will be using my theme as an example for the next steps in this tutorial.
 However, you can apply the same steps to any of the themes I listed above.

 There are [a lot more themes available on Github](https://github.com/topics/jekyll-theme){:target="_blank"} that can be installed in the same way.
 Some themes don't support this method of installation; make sure you check the read me section (at the bottom of the github repo page) to see the installation instructions.

+### Installing a Jekyll theme ###
-A theme is really just a collection of layout files (HTML files), style files (SCSS files), and a list of gem dependencies (listed in the gemspec file).
-So the installation method doesn't matter as much as long as you can get all the relevant files and ruby dependencies.
-However, the method we are covering will make it easy for you to pull any updates to the theme or switch between themes in the future.
+This section will cover one method to install a Jekyll theme.
+This method will have the theme working on Github Pages and locally.
+It's simple while also making it easy to pull any updates to the theme or switch between themes in the future.

-### Installing a gem-based theme to run locally ###
-First, let's install the theme locally by installing its ruby gem.
+Github Pages supports any Jekyll theme that is hosted on Github; the theme's Github repo just needs to be listed in the site's configuration file to get it running on Github Pages.
+To test the site locally with the theme, the Github Pages gem needs to be installed.
+The Jekyll theme's gem can also be installed, if it is available, to see all the theme files locally (this step is optional).

 Navigate to your site folder "yourgithubusername.github.io".
 Open the file called `Gemfile` in a code editor.
+In this file, list all of the gems that need to be installed to build the Jekyll site.

+Add the Github Pages gem by doing the following.
 Comment out the line that says `gem "jekyll", "~> 4.1.1"` by adding a `#` in front of it.
 Uncomment the line that says `gem "github-pages", group: :jekyll_plugins` by removing the `#` in front of it.

+Install the theme you are using locally by adding its ruby gem (this is optional).
 Replace the line that says `gem "minima", "~> 2.5"` with the gem for the theme that you are using.
 You can usually find the name of the gem in the "Installation" section of your theme's read me on Github.
 For example, if you were using the image grid theme, it should say `gem jekyll-theme-image-grid`.